ak-s-0723/Evaluations/src/main/java/org/example/evaluations/evaluation/README.md

  - You need to add following APIs in BookingController

       - An Api with path `bookings/guestEmail` to search bookings done by a guest accepting body in form of BookingSearchDto and returning `Page<Booking>`
-      - An Api with path `bookings/guestName` to search other bookings on Date when Mayor is staying, accepting body in form of BookingSearchDto and returning `Page<Booking>`.
+      - An Api with path `bookings/guestName` to search all bookings on Date when Mayor is staying, accepting body in form of BookingSearchDto and returning `Page<Booking>`.
 We just know mayor name and not date on which he is gonna stay.
       - An Api with path `bookings/roomNumber_date` to search all bookings on a particular date which is occupying a particular room accepting body in form of BookingSearchDto and returning `Page<Booking>`.

  - You need to add implementation in following methods present in BookingService

     - Implement `getAllBookingDoneByGuest` with help of GuestRepo and Booking Repo
-    - Implement `getAllBookingsOnDateWhenMayorIsStaying` with help of GuestRepo and BookingRepo.
+    - Implement `getAllBookingsOnDateWhenMayorIsStaying` with help of BookingRepo.
 In case mayor has done multiple bookings, pick first one.
     - Implement `getAllBookingsDoneForRoomOnParticularDate` with help of RoomRepo and BookingRepo.
     - All these methods will be returning results in form of Pages along with metadata about those pages.
- - You need to declare methods in Repos , otherwise TestCase will fail in compilation, because mocking is done on those methods.

 ## Hints
  - Nothing is needed from your side in pom.xml or application.properties